skienzmatishun/rippreport/content/p/intimidation-tool-of-corruption/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt local officials used fear tactics and courtroom maneuvers to silence public opposition and protect shady land deals.
+Evidence details how city hall restricted public comment and targeted whistleblowers who dared to expose political graft.
+  How far will powerful insiders go to suppress the truth when their empire is challenged?
 ---
 **Intimidation:** to make timid; make afraid; daunt, to force or deter with threats or violence; simply put bullying.